 Exploration of conservation and transcription factor binding features

 Evolutionary conservation is associated with deleterious fitness consequence and widely used in non-coding variant’s,prioritization algorithms, such as: phyloP and Phastcons in LINSIGHT and CADD, GERP in Funseq2.
-However, because the difference in assay-based experiment is that chromatin context was diminished or randomized (Lenti-virus integration), we then questioned whether the experimental deleterious effect of these assays are still associated with the evolutionary conservation features.
+However, because the difference in assay-based experiment is that chromatin context was diminished or randomized (Lenti-virus integration), we then questioned whether the experimental effect of these assays are still associated with the evolutionary conservation features.
 We performed comparative analyses for these three conservation features across different datasets.
 (Fig 1b), PhastCons and PhyloP pattern of emVar and non-emVar are less conserved than HGMD variants, and similar to non-HGMD variants, which was thought to be benign variant.
-GERP score show similar pattern but more centered in emVAR and nonEmVar compared to other datasets, with a slightly larger values for emVAR.[[SKL: maybe need re-draw GERP one, for the y-scales are different]].
-Since no different patterns found between emVar and non-emVAR, we further found the correlation between logskew and conservation scores is low and the explained variance very close to 0 for all three features, which indicate these conservation scores standalone have no or very minor contributions to experimental deleterious effect.
+GERP score show similar pattern but more centered in emVAR and nonEmVar compared to other datasets, with a slightly larger values for emVAR.
+Since no different patterns found between emVar and non-emVAR, we further found the correlation between logskew and conservation scores is low and the explained variance very close to 0 for all three features, which indicate these conservation scores standalone have no or very minor contributions to experimental effect.

 [[SKL: later, we will only consider GERP, here need mention why we only choose GERP later]]

-Transcription factor binding can link the deleterious effect of noncoding variants to a cascade regulatory network, which is thought to be an important factor for regulatory effect (cadd, funseq, deepsea and deepbind).
+Transcription factor binding can link the molecular effect of noncoding variants to a cascade regulatory network, which is thought to be an important factor for regulatory effect (cadd, funseq, deepsea and deepbind).
 In Ryan’s paper, they found the log skew positively associate with TF binding scores.
 To thoroughly look into the effect of TF binding, we tested all xxx TF motif break events or peaks overlap with the SNVs in the dataset.
 Two set variants: emVAR and non-emVAR, were annotated and analyzed by Funseq2 \cite{funseq2}.
 The enrichment of transcription factors’ motifs in both sets, with ones with lowest p-values according to the hypergeometric distribution test are shown in a bottom-up increasing order in Figures 1c, respectively. emVAR set have more TF binding events compared with non-emVAR set.
 The top highly enriched TF in emVAR are: xxxxx, .
 Besides the TF binding enrichment, we also further look at the motif break scores for these TFs, especially top enriched TFs.
 The largest differential scores correspond to AP1 and EP300 motifs.
 In addition, for a smaller subset of motifs with lowest p-values, the distribution of difference between alternative and reference genotypes in EmVar is larger than that in the Non-emVar dataset for almost all motifs (Figure 1d), with the largest difference observed for AP1 and smallest for SMARC.
 According to the comparision, the emVAR set not only tend to have more TF binding events, but also have larger binding alteration compared with non-emVAR set.

-To learn the underlying patterns of variant modulated expression, we trained a host of models using a combination of epigenetic and evolutionary features.
-We formulate the problem as two predictive tasks: (1) a regression to predict the log-skew difference in expression modulation fold change between wild type and variant sequences, and (2) a generalized model which classifies the variant effect as two experimental deleterious class: expression modulating (emVar, label 1) or non-modulating (nonEmVar, label 0).
+To learn the underlying patterns of variant modulated expression, we trained a host of machine learning models using a combination of epigenetic and evolutionary features.
+We formulate the problem as two predictive tasks: (1) a regression to predict the log-skew difference in expression modulation fold change between wild type and variant alleles, and (2) a generalized model which classifies the variant effect as two experimental effect class: expression modulating (emVar, label 1) or non-modulating (nonEmVar, label 0).

 Directly predict the expression modulating changes-logSkew